SVadimko/CurForecKotlin/README.md

 ## Bootreceiver
 Broadcast receiver to receive information, after reboot, whether the user had enabled autoupdate courses.
 If it was enabled- TCSUpdateService starts

-## CoinsAnimator
-A helper class for triggering animation of coins when the rate is updated